 Kelly Campbell, Ph.D, is an associate professor of psychology and human development at California State University, San Bernardino.

-"People with open, agreeable, and conscientious personalities are more likely to experience chemistry."
-According to her extensive research, the main qualities of chemistry include reciprocal candor, mutual interest, personableness, similarity, and physical attraction.
+"People with open, agreeable, and conscientious personalities are more likely to experience chemistry," Campbell says.
+The main qualities of chemistry include reciprocal candor, mutual interest, personableness, similarity, and physical attraction.
 "The more these characteristics are present, the more likely individuals are to perceive of chemistry in the interaction."

-"Mutual interest involves sharing humor and finding one another interesting," explains Campbell.
-"Humor goes a long way toward building connections.
-This factor also leads to excitement about future interactions.
+If you and your partner share humor and find one another interesting, you probably have mutual interest.
+"Humor goes a long way toward building connections," Campbell says.
+"This factor also leads to excitement about future interactions.
 When you are not in the person's presence, you are thinking about and looking forward to seeing them again."

-"Reciprocal candor pertains to having easy communication, a sense of trust, and feeling understood in the interaction or the relationship," says Campbell.
-"When this is present, people feel as though they can say anything to one another and not be judged."
+Reciprocal candor means you have easy communication, a sense of trust, and feel understood in the relationship.
+"When this is present, people feel as though they can say anything to one another and not be judged," Campbell says.

-"Intimacy in romantic chemistry merges the reciprocal candor and personableness factors above," says Campbell.
-"When intimacy is present, people feel like they can talk to one another about anything, that they can trust their partner, and that their partner is a sincere and down to earth person."
+Intimacy in romantic chemistry is a blend of reciprocal candor and personableness.
+"When intimacy is present, people feel like they can talk to one another about anything, that they can trust their partner, and that their partner is a sincere and down to earth person," Campbell says.